 Density:1.4g/cm³g/cm³

-Solubility:Soluble in water, freely soluble in ethanol, ether and chloroform.
+Slightly soluble in water; freely soluble in organic solvents such as ethanol, acetone, diethyl ether and benzene.

 Molecular Weight:138.1g/mol